 Mikhail Prokhorov was born in Moscow in 1965.
 His mother, Tamara, was a chemical engineer and his father, Dmitry, was head of the international department for the Soviet Sport Committee, which greatly influenced his love of sports.
 While still a student, Mikhail earned his first money unloading railway cars, and he then established his first business venture stone-washing blue jeans.
 He graduated with honors from the Moscow Finance Institute and began his career in the banking sector with the International Bank for Economic Cooperation and the International Finance Company.

 In 1995, his Uneximbank acquired control of the Norilsk Nickel mining company.
 Mikhail became Chief Executive Officer of Norilsk Nickel in 2001, where he remained until 2007, when he sold his stake.
-In that year, Mikhail created Onexim Group, a holding company for his assets, which now include metals companies (Polyus Gold, UC Rusal) banks (Renaissance Capital, MFK Bank), media outlets (Snob, Russian Pioneer magazines, FIT television channel, F5 web portal/newspaper, RBC, Russia’s foremost business news company), insurance (Soglassye), real estate (OPIN Investment and Development Group), electricity production (Quadra) and LED technology (Optogan).
-His latest projects include a plan to produce Russia’s first hybrid car.
-In June 2011, he was elected leader of the Pravoe Delo ("Right Cause"), a liberal, pro-business political party, but after losing favor with the Kremlin, he resigned from the party.
-He ran independently for President of Russia and finished third with eight percent of the vote behind Prime Minister Vladimir Putin, who won with 61 percent and the Communists.
-Since then, he has founded Civic Platform a new political party and renounced business for politics.
+In that year, Mikhail created Onexim Group, a holding company for his assets, which now include metals companies (UC Rusal, Intergeo, Uralkali ) banks (Renaissance Capital, MFK Bank), media outlets (Snob, Russian Pioneer magazines, FIT television channel, F5 web portal/newspaper, RBC, Russia’s foremost business news company), insurance (Soglassye), real estate (OPIN Investment and Development Group), electricity production (Quadra) and LED technology (Optogan).

-One of the world's richest men with a fortune estimated at as much as $22 billion, he also has a foundation that supports a wide range of causes, from sports to cultural development.
+One of the world's richest men with a fortune once estimated at as much as $22 billion, the latest projections by Forbes has him at a little more than half that number.
+He also has a foundation that supports a wide range of causes, from sports to cultural development.
 The Prokhorov Foundation is run by his sister, Irina.
-Prokhorov is 48.
+Prokhorov is 50.

 Before shifting his focus to financial ventures, early into his career Dmitry Razumov practiced business and corporate law with Clifford Chance, the big London law firm.
 He gained investment banking experience with Renaissance Capital, then the leading Russian investment bank.
 In 1998, he left Renaissance Capital to co-found the LV Finance, an independent venture capital firm that helped speed the success of MegaFon, the third largest mobile phone operator in Russia.
 He sold his interest in 2003.